GandhiCloudLab/accessing-ibm-granite-llm-via-ollama/readme.md

 ```
 python -m venv my-jupyter-env
 source my-jupyter-env/bin/activate
 ```

-2. Install jupyterlab using the below command
+3. Install jupyterlab using the below command
 ```
 pip install jupyterlab
 ```

-3. Run jupyterlab using the below command
+4. Run jupyterlab using the below command

 ```
 jupyter lab
 ```

-4. JupyterLab would get started and open up in a new browser window in the URL http://localhost:8888/lab/workspaces/auto-U
+5. JupyterLab will start and open in a new browser window at the URL http://localhost:8888/lab/workspaces/auto-U

-It should show the Navigator window.

 ## 3. Create Jupyter Notebook with Python script

 Let's create a Jupyter Notebook with Python script to access IBM Granite model.

-1. Click on the + button in the top.
+1. In the JupyterLab window, click on the + button in the top.

 <img src="images/image-11.png">